syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Adjust the Width
-* The `ContentWidthMode` property allows you to adjust the width of the `BottomSheet`.
+The `ContentWidthMode` property allows you to adjust the width of the `BottomSheet`.
 The default value is `Full`.

+* **Full** - The sheet will occupy the entire screen width.
+* **Custom** - The sheet will adjust its width based on the value set in the `BottomSheetContentWidth` property.

-* The `BottomSheetContentWidth` property allows you to adjust the width of the `BottomSheet`, when it is in `Custom` content width mode.
+The `BottomSheetContentWidth` property allows you to adjust the width of the `BottomSheet`, when it is in `Custom` content width mode.
 The default value is `300`.

 {% tabs %}
 {% highlight xaml %}